amirrajan/survivingtheappstore/manuscript/developer-logs.md

 #Postmortem

-Any time an editor/reviewer gives you an unsolicited review.
+Again, Any time an editor/reviewer gives you an unsolicited review.
 Immediately email them and thank them.
 Any time you do a non-trivial update, send an email to them letting them know.
 Keep these relationships warm how ever small of a reach that person has.
 As